 What causes TMJ-related headaches?
 Dr. Kathy Frazar from The Houston Dentists spells it out:

 Common causes for TMJ disorders include bite problems.
 But there’s progressively more research done about TMD that point to physiological stress.
-“Those who find it hard to cope with stressful situations are more vulnerable to experiencing TMD,” says TMJ specialist Dr. Kath Frazar.
+“Those who find it hard to cope with stressful situations are more vulnerable to experiencing TMD,” says TMJ doctor Dr. Kath Frazar.
 We now know that TMJ affects more women than men, with most patients being between 20 and 40 years old.
 People who aren’t as adept to express their emotions tend to build up more tension than others who are better are talking about their feelings.
-“When it comes to TMJ symptoms, if you clench your teeth or grind your teeth, you’re more likely to experience headaches,” says TMJ specialist Dr. Kathy Frazar.
+“When it comes to TMJ symptoms, if you clench your teeth or grind your teeth, you’re more likely to experience headaches,” says TMJ doctor Dr. Kathy Frazar.

 Just like with any TMD symptoms, the first approach to relieving the pain is to deal with the painful muscle spasm and tension.
 So the use of heat, massage, non-chewy foods and pain medication can help.
 If your TMJ is not severe, your symptoms can be over in just a few weeks.
-“If you have bad oral health habits such as clenching your teeth, we might build a plastic device to separate your teeth in order to prevent you grinding or clenching especially when you sleep,” says TMJ specialist Dr. Kath Frazar.
+“If you have bad oral health habits such as clenching your teeth, we might build a plastic device to separate your teeth in order to prevent you grinding or clenching especially when you sleep,” says TMJ doctor Dr. Kath Frazar.
 If you’re experiencing headaches or other TMD symptoms, visit the Houston dentists in Bellaire, Houston.